How To Make a Homepage in WordPress

 More ideal for an agency or an online store, a visual menu means you take each on of your menu items and give it it’s own section on your homepage.
 This works because the homepage then introduces the various aspects and services of a website.
 Allowing users to self select what part of your specific offering they want to go more deeply into.

-This layout is ideal for content driven blog websites.
+Niche website, or content websites as I prefer to call them have a very easy and effective layout.
 Simply have a call to action at the top of the menu.
 This call to action can either link to another important page on your website OR have it link to an email opt-in form.

 Keep your homepage simple.

 4 – Go after a competitive keyword with a tutorial of some sort

 Another type of homepage would be to make your homepage a long form piece of content that is going after a very competitive keyword.
 What comes to mind in my space is websitesetup.org.

 This website currently ranks on the first page of Google for “create a website” and “make a website” which in turns drives tens of thousands of visitors a month which then in turns makes thousands of dollars in commissions from Blue Host.